Drop in meditation class – guided in English

 Wednesday 7pm – 8.30pm

-These general Programme classes are open to anyone interested in meditation and solving our human problems from the side of our own mind.
+These general programme classes are open to anyone interested in meditation and solving our human problems from the side of our own mind.

 Each evening offers the opportunity to follow guided meditations and listen to a teaching on how to practically improve our mind to find real happiness in our daily life.